Kenya

 The Giraffe Center, which is just adjacent to the Manor, is managed by the African Fund for Endangered Wildlife and houses rare species of Rothschild Giraffes.

-P.S – The Giraffe Center is open from 9 Am to 5 PM, and the entry fee is 1000 Kenyan Shillings (approx 10 USD) per person.
+P.S. – The Giraffe Center is open from 9 AM to 5 PM, and the entry fee is 1000 Kenyan Shillings (approx 10 USD) per person.
 There’s a small cafe where you can enjoy a quick snack, as you watch others feeding the giraffes, and also, a souvenir shop, in case you wish to pick up something to take back home!

 Spend a night in this old-school double-decker bus!

-Oh yeah, you totally heard us saying this – if you’re in Nairobi, there’s no way that you can miss staying in this rustic bus that’s parked at a quaint neighborhood of Kibo Lane, Karen.
+Oh yeah, you totally heard us saying this – if you’re in Nairobi, there’s no way that you can miss staying in this rustic bus that’s parked in a quaint neighborhood of Kibo Lane, Karen.
 Away from the chaos and cacophony of the capital city, this place is definitely for those who are craving to ‘live out of the box’ and experience the goodness of sleeping on a double-decker bus, while gazing at the starlit sky through the huge window panes!

 The Brandy Bus, as it’s popularly called, will surely make you high with its utmost beauty!
-Having a tiny kitchen with all basic amenities (including a microwave, gas cooker, utensils, and even some cooking basics) and a well-equipped bathroom (with geyser for hot water), and two gorgeous bedrooms on the upper deck, The Brandy Bus is the perfect place to unwind, relax, and soak in the freshness of nature.
-There’s a dining space right next to the bus, where you can enjoy a candle-light dinner or your morning cup of coffee.
+Having a tiny kitchen with all basic amenities (including a microwave, gas cooker, utensils, and even some cooking basics) a well-equipped bathroom (with geyser for hot water), and two gorgeous bedrooms on the upper deck, The Brandy Bus is the perfect place to unwind, relax, and soak in the freshness of nature.
+There’s a dining space right next to the bus, where you can enjoy a candlelight dinner or your morning cup of coffee.

 And…of course, the location is just too perfect, ‘coz it’s about 20 minutes from the David Sheldrick Elephant & Rhino Orphanage, 20 minutes from Nairobi National Park, and just about 10 minutes from the Giraffe Center.
-Also, the Karen Blixen Museum is about 5 minutes drive, and there are some amazing restaurants nearby (head off to Tamambo for a delightful dinner!).
+Also, the Karen Blixen Museum is about 5 5-minute drive, and there are some amazing restaurants nearby (head off to Tamambo for a delightful dinner!).

-P.S – You can book The Brandy Bus through AirBnB and Karen, the host, is an amazing lady who’ll share all the details with you about how to reach the location.
+P.S. – You can book The Brandy Bus through AirBnB and Karen, the host, is an amazing lady who’ll share all the details with you about how to reach the location.
 From the Jomo Kenyatta Airport, you can take an Uber that would cost you about 1200 Kenyan Shillings (approx 12 USD).

 Enjoy an early dinner at Tamambo!

-Like we’ve already mentioned, this is definitely one food joint that you can’t skip (especially if you are a meat lover!).
+As we’ve already mentioned, this is definitely one food joint that you can’t skip (especially if you are a meat lover!).
 Located in the Karen Blixen Coffee Gardens (verrrrrry close to The Brandy Bus), this restaurant has a natural sitting arrangement amidst the greenery and their menu has some delicious roasts and grills!
-Your tastebuds will be on a joyride, as you sip on the local Tusker beer, and gorge on the Beef Steaks and BBQ Pork Chops!
+Your tastebuds will be on a joyride, as you sip on the local Tusker beer and gorge on the Beef Steaks and BBQ Pork Chops!
 (Already hungry?)
 They would also serve you a complimentary basket of freshly baked slices of bread and homemade butter – and you’ll walk out with a happy heart and filled tummy!

-P.S – If you’re staying at The Brandy Bus, then you’ll just pay about 200 Kenyan Shillings (approx 2 USD) to reach Tamambo, and a dinner for 2 would cost you about 3000 Kenyan Shillings (Approx 30 USD).
+P.S. – If you’re staying at The Brandy Bus, then you’ll just pay about 200 Kenyan Shillings (approx 2 USD) to reach Tamambo, and a dinner for 2 would cost you about 3000 Kenyan Shillings (Approx 30 USD).

 That’s how we wrapped up our first day in Nairobi and while we headed back to our cozy stay, we were already looking forward to the next day!